 Start with your staff

-There are plenty of ways to encourage your staff to use a climate-friendly commute, and our toolkit can support you – we have posters, images, sample social media posts and a quiz to use in your workspace to engage your staff and spread the word about climate-friendly commuting.
+There are plenty of ways to encourage your staff to take a climate-friendly commute, and our toolkit can support you to engage your staff and spread the word about low-carbon commuting.

 Don't assume everyone wants a carpark

-EECA research shows that 72% of businesses provide carparking compared to 17% providing showers and/or lockers, and just 22% providing bike parking1.
+EECA research shows that 72% of businesses provide carparking compared to 24% who provide showers and/or lockers, and 30% who provide bike parking1.

 While it may feel like too high a hurdle, if you're located near good public transport options, you may be surprised by how happy staff would be to give up sitting in traffic every day, particularly if their transport was subsidised.